LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Experiments

 \section{Experiments}

 We evaluate each stage of our pipeline, compare with state-of-the-art methods, and conduct ablations to analyze key design choices.
 Dataset and implementation details are in \ASection{Suppl.
 A} and \ASection{Suppl.
 B}, while expert and user study results are in \ASection{Suppl.
-E.5} and \ASection{Suppl.
-G}.
+D.5} and \ASection{Suppl.
+F}.